pivotal/docs-tap/scst-scan/install-scanners.hbs.md

       snyk.scanning.apps.tanzu.vmware.com   1.0.0-beta.2
     ```

-1. (Optional) Confirm that the secret created in Step 1 scanner specific prerequisites have been created.
+1. (Optional) Confirm that the secret created in Step 1 for scanner specific prerequisites is created.

 1. Create a `values.yaml` to apply custom configurations to the scanner: